Pilates For Pregnancy

 As Joseph Pilates said, “You will feel better in ten sessions, look better in twenty, and have a completely new body in thirty!”

-We always encourage you to consult your GP or our expert practitioners for a proper examination before you start with Pilates.
+We always encourage you to consult your GP or our experienced practitioners for a proper examination before you start with Pilates.

 The Team at Northern Spinal Clinic.